wysiib/automaplon/readme.md

     Does not need porting.
 * [ ] StringUnionOperations
 * [X] ~~*Transition*~~ [2019-03-08]
-  * Note: Original Java implementation held a Unicode interval and a destination state.
+  * Note: The original Java implementation held a Unicode interval and a destination state.
     Our implementation realises transitions as maps having the literals as keys and destination states as values.